 Use caraway seeds in place of cumin seeds, or ground caraway in place of ground cumin.
 Start with half as much as the recipe calls for, and adjust to suit your tastes.
 This substitute shouldn't affect the color of your recipe.

-Ground Coriander as Cumin Substitute
+Ground Coriander Seeds as Cumin Substitute

-Chili Powder Instead of Cumin
+Chili Powder as Cumin Substitute

 Cumin is one of the main ingredients in chili powder, so using it as a substitute is a way to get some of that cumin flavor back into your recipe.